Arvinth-Krishna/Wireless-ABD-Setup/README.md

-# Wireless-ABD-Setup
+# Wireless-ADB-Setup
-This code help us to setup Wireless ABD.
+This code help us to setup Wireless ADB.
 Just follow intsruction give by the Cmd to setup Wireless ADB.

 Before using the code **Set Path Environmental Variable for SDK (platforms-tools) in Windows**